Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Causal vs Predictive Targeting

-In order to estimate the numbers in \autoref{fig:policy_V1}, we leverage the insight, which is also pointed out by \cite{Hitsch2018-bw}, that the outcome under alternative assignment policies can be estimated from existing trial data by exploiting randomized assignment.
-This permits the estimation of $\E[Y(\pi(X))] = \E[\E[Y|T{=}1,X] \: \pi(X) + \E[Y|T{=}1,X] \: (1-\pi(X))]$ for an assignment policy that maps characteristics $x$ to an assignment $\pi(x) \in \{1,0\}$.
-For each fraction, $q$, we estimate (using ten-fold cross-fitting) the average outcome $U^{\text{causal}}(q) = \E[Y(\hat{\pi}^{\text{causal}}_{t(q)}(X))]$ we could have achieved using this policy, where the threshold $t(q)$ is chosen such that a fraction $q \in [0,1]$ of individuals receives the treatment.
-For every fraction $q$, \autoref{fig:policy_V1} plots the resulting average estimate $\hat{U}_k^{\text{causal}}(q)$ of $U_t^{\text{causal}}(q)$ across folds $k$ on the $y$-axis based on within-fold rankings using cross-fitted treatment effect estimates $\hat{\tau}_{-k}(X_i)$, allowing us to evaluate and compare policies based on the total increase in FAFSA renewal relative to the number of students who are sent reminders. \footnote{ Such policy ROC curves (also called ``uplift curve'', ``profit curve'', or ``cost curve'') have also been used to represent benefits of targeting at varying costs e.g. in \citet{Rzepakowski2012-pi,Zhao2013-la,Sun2021-ed,yadlowsky2021evaluating,Hitsch2018-bw}. } We obtain unbiased and model-free estimates using the augmented inverse propensity weighted estimators using fixed (known) propensity scores, with details provided in \autoref{apx:inference}.
+In order to estimate the numbers in \autoref{fig:policy_V1}, we leverage the insight that the outcome under alternative assignment policies can be estimated from existing trial data by exploiting randomized assignment. \footnote{Such counterfactual estimation goes back to the \cite{horvitz1952generalization} estimator and has been leveraged in our context of evaluating policies for example by \cite{athey2021policy} and \cite{Hitsch2018-bw}.} This permits the estimation of $\E[Y(\pi(X))] = \E[\pi(X) \: Y(1) + (1-\pi(X)) \: Y(0)]$ for an assignment policy that maps characteristics $x$ to an assignment $\pi(x) \in \{1,0\}$.
+Indeed, $\E[Y(\pi(X))]$ is identified by

+where $p(x) = \P(T=1|X=x)$ is the (known) propensity score.
+For each fraction, $q$, we estimate the average outcome $U^{\text{causal}}(q) = \E[Y(\hat{\pi}^{\text{causal}}_{t(q)}(X))]$ we could have achieved using this policy, where the threshold $t(q)$ is chosen such that a fraction $q \in [0,1]$ of individuals receives the treatment.
+For every fraction $q$, \autoref{fig:policy_V1} plots the resulting estimate of $U^{\text{causal}}(q)$ on the $y$-axis, allowing us to evaluate and compare policies based on the total increase in FAFSA renewal relative to the number of students who are sent reminders.